-To understand the Fed’s intentions, one should track such economic indicators as inflation and unemployment rate.
+To understand the Fed’s intentions, one should track such economic indicators as inflation and unemployment rates.
 When these indicators reach the thresholds set by the Fed, the central bank starts scaling back monetary stimulus.
 In this case, the greenback will grow in value.

 Speeches of central bank representatives are important in forecasting the GBP/USD exchange rate.
 The officials’ comments give a clue on how the central banks’ policies could change, and investors could develop trading strategies based on this.

-GBP/USD Trading Tips
+Pound Forecasting and Trading Tips